harvard-dce/mh-opsworks/README.md

     SECRETS_FILE="./some_other_secrets_file.json" ./bin/rake cluster:configtest

     # Use an alternate config file, overriding whatever's set in .mhopsworks.rc
+    # You should probably not use this unless you know what you're doing.
     CLUSTER_CONFIG_FILE="./some_other_cluster_config.json" ./bin/rake cluster:configtest

     # Deploy a new revision from the repo linked in your app.
 Be sure to restart